What Is An Equity Research Analyst?

-- They gather all information and analysis to build a financial model.
-These models are used to find the value of a company and to analyze the financial position of a company it is based on some assumptions and helps to predict the future financial performance of the country.
-An output of the model has the recommendation to buy, sell or hold with a potential return from the current price.
+They gather all information and analysis to build a financial model.
+These models are used to find the value of a company and analyze its financial position; it is based on some assumptions.
+It helps to predict the future financial performance of the country.
+An output of the model has the recommendation to buy, sell, or hold with a potential return from the current price.
 Assumptions made differ from analyst to analyst, and every analyst has a different specification.